Advanced Insolvency is an elective subject in ARITA’s Advanced Certification.

 2020: $3,624.50 (incl.
 GST)

 You must be an ARITA Student to enrol for this subject.
-Read more about the benefits of Student subscription.
+If you are based overseas, please contact firstname.lastname@example.org about your subscription.
+Read more about the Student subscription.

 You should allow 10-12 hours per week to complete the course requirements.
 This subject runs for 12 weeks plus a one-week mid-session break and a one-week study break.